-A chance conversation on Twitter reminded me of a phobia I used to have – emetophobia – a fear of being sick or of seeing someone being sick.
-A phobia of vomit.
+A chance conversation on Twitter reminded me of a phobia I used to have – emetophobia – a fear of vomiting.
+A phobia of being sick or of seeing someone else be sick.

 In my case, I used to be absolutely terrified of being within earshot of anyone I thought was about to be sick.